glowkeeper/reactLecture/presentation/react.md

 ### Redux Reducers

-Redux reducers are based on the `reduce` function in JavaScript.
-Reducers are a functional programming concept - they let you iterate over a list and apply a function to an accumulated value and the next item in the list until the iteration is complete and the accumulated value gets returned:
+Reducers are a functional programming concept - they let you iterate over a list and apply a function to an accumulated value and the next item in the list.
+When the iteration is complete, the accumulated value gets returned:
 ```
 const euros = [29.76, 41.85, 46.5];
 const sum = euros.reduce((total, amount) => total + amount);